-Select this setting if you want to assign the role Formula to the element.
+Select this setting if you want to assign the Formula role to the element in every case (i.e. the element will be exported as a "Formula" structure element in every case).
 Do not forget to add an alternative text.